FranciscoAndreoli/MenuTool/README.md

 # MenuTool
 Desktop app made with Python and QT to process JSON files in a more efficient way.

-To see instructions please go to the notion articule inside "Menu Internal".
+To see instructions please go to the notion article inside "Menu Internal".